 Learning Both Skill Sets

-It would be nice to feel confident in performing each type of electrical work.
+Though it may seem like you have to choose one path for the rest of your career, you can learn both commercial and residential.
 In fact, some electricians do that, only after many years spent perfecting their trade and knowledge.

 If you're planning to be a general electrician, then you might want to think about starting your career with residences and moving over to commercial or industrial projects once you have mastered residential electrical work.